-74-year-old man struck in head by stray bullet while he slept in SeaTac home
+74-year-old SeaTac man struck in head by stray bullet has died

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-Deputies found multiple shell casings on the ground outside the neighbor’s home, and bullet holes in its facade.
+Deputies found multiple shell casings on the ground outside a neighbor’s home, and bullet holes in its facade.
 Bullet holes were also found in a car parked outside the home, West said.

 Detectives have not determined a motive for the shooting, West said.
 No suspects have been identified.